-Individuals with ABI have lower life expectancies than matched individuals.
-Harrison-Felix et al. (2015) found that between 2001 and 2010, individuals with TBI were 2.23 times more likely to die compared to individuals similar in age, sex, and race; those patients with TBI had an average reduced life expectancy of 9 years.
-Older age, male sex, being unemployed at time of injury, being married at time of injury, and having less than a high school education have all been shown to be risk factors for earlier death among those with ABI (Cuthbert et al., 2015; Harrison-Felix et al., 2015).
-In a population of patients with severe TBI followed for the first 14 days post injury, mortality rates ranged from 24.5% among persons </= 65 years of age to 40.9% among persons >65 years of age (Walder et al., 2013).
+Harrison-Felix et al. (2015) found that, between 2001 and 2010, individuals with TBI were 2.23 times more likely to die compared to individuals similar in age, sex, and race.
+In addition, those patients with TBI had an average reduced life expectancy of 9 years.
+Older age, male sex, being unemployed at the time of injury, being married at the time of injury, and having less than a high school education have all been shown to be risk factors for earlier death among those with ABI (Cuthbert et al., 2015; Harrison-Felix et al., 2015).

+In a population of patients with severe TBI followed for the first 14 days post injury, mortality rates ranged from 24.5% among persons <65 years of age to 40.9% among persons >65 years of age (Walder et al., 2013).
 Fifty-four percent of adults over 55 years died within 6 months of discharge and 68% within 1 year (Peck et al., 2014).
+Owens et al. (2018) reported the 12-month all-cause mortality rate as 12% in a retrospective cohort study of patients admitted to a regional trauma unit in Ireland with TBI from 2008-2013 and length of stay >48 hours.
+Watanitanon et al. (2018) reported a 7.2% mortality rate in a population of patients with moderate TBI (defined as admission GCS of 9-13).

-2.2 Prognostic Indicators
+2.5 Prognostic Indicators

 It is important to know which factors are significantly related to outcomes post ABI.
-Prognostic indicators can include such variables as injury severity, etiology of injury, age, rehabilitation length of stay, duration of post-traumatic amnesia, etc. Table 2.1 summarizes the most common TBI prognostic indicators identified in the literature.
+Prognostic indicators can include such variables as injury severity, etiology of injury, age, rehabilitation length of stay, duration of post-traumatic amnesia, etc. Table 1 summarizes the most common TBI prognostic indicators identified in the literature.